mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 # A New Hope

 And then one day after leaving my job at Respawn, Oculus approached me and offered to sponsor my research.
 They asked me, effectively: "Hey Glenn, there's a lot of interest in networked physics in VR.
 You did a cool talk at GDC.
 Do you think could come up with a networked physics sample in VR that we could share with devs?
-Maybe you could use the touch controllers?".
+Maybe you could use the touch controllers?"

 I replied ~~"F*** yes!"~~ **cough** "Sure.
 This could be a lot of fun!".
 But to keep it real, I insisted on two conditions.
-One: the source code I developed would be published under a permissive open source licence (for example, BSD) so it would create the most good, and two: when I was finished, I would be able to write an article describing the steps I took to develop the sample.
+One: the source code I developed would be published under a permissive open source licence (for example, BSD) so it would create the most good.
+Two: when I was finished, I would be able to write an article describing the steps I took to develop the sample.

 Oculus agreed.
 Welcome to that article!
 Also, you can find the full source for the networked physics sample [here](https://github.com/OculusVR/oculus-networked-physics-sample), wherein the code I wrote is released under a BSD licence.
 I hope the next generation of programmers can learn from my research into networked physics and create some really cool things.
 Good luck!

 # What are we building?

-When I first had discussions with Oculus, we imagined building something like a table where four players could sit around and interact with physically simulated cubes on a table.
+When I first started discussions with Oculus, we imagined creating something like a table where four players could sit around and interact with physically simulated cubes on the table.
 For example, throwing, catching and stacking cubes, maybe knocking over each other's stacks with a swipe of their hand.
 Maybe we could make a little toy or game out of it?

 But after a few day spent learning Unity and C#, I found myself actually _inside_ the Rift.
 In VR, scale is _so important_.
 When the cubes were small, everything felt much less interesting, but when the cubes were scaled up to around a meter squared, everything had this really cool sense of scale.
-You could make _huge_ stacks of cubes, up to 20 or 30 meters high.
+You could make these _huge_ stacks of cubes, up to 20 or 30 meters high.
 This felt really cool!

 It's impossible to communicate visually what this feels like outside of VR (so please [download](https://github.com/OculusVR/oculus-networked-physics-sample), build and run the sample in VR to see for yourself!), but it looks something like this...

 <img src="/img/networked-physics-in-vr/stack-of-cubes.jpg" width="100%"/>

-... where you can select, grab and throw cubes using the touch controller, and any cubes you release from your hand interact with the other cubes.
+... where you can select, grab and throw cubes using the touch controller, and any cubes you release from your hand interact with the other cubes in the simulation.
 You can throw a cube in your hand at a stack of cubes and knock them over.
 You can pick up two cubes and juggle them.
 You can build a stack of cubes and see how high you can make it go.

-Of course, working with Oculus as a client, I had to define tasks and deliverables, before we could actually close the work.
+Of course, working with Oculus as a client, I had to define tasks and deliverables, before I could actually start the work.

 I suggested three criteria we would use to define success:

-1. Players should be able to pick up and throw and catch cubes without latency.
+1. Players should be able to pick up, throw and catch cubes without latency.

 2. Players should be able to stack cubes, and these stacks should be stable (eg. come to rest) and be without visible jitter.

-3. When thrown cubes interact with the simulation, wherever possible (for example, collision with other cubes, and when cubes hit by the thrown cube in turn interact with the rest of the simulation) it should be without latency.
+3. When thrown cubes interact with the simulation, wherever possible, these interactions should be without latency.

-Now that you know what we are building, lets get started with how I built it.
+Now you know what we are building, lets get started with how I built it :)

 First up, we have to pick a network model!